 Mittens for Cold Hands

 Ypsilanti’s Andrea Brush created the Mittens for Cold Hands project in 2016 to encourage local crafters to create 100 percent wool hats for the men of the Detroit Rescue Mission.
 Spun donated yarn, and our customers gave their time and skill, and just before Christmas Eve 2016, we handed off over 100 pairs of mittens to Andrea, who delivered them to the shelter.
-This year, Andrea has expanded the program to include mittens, scarves, and hats for children, women, and men.
-Our generous customers have already picked up all the yarn we are donating this year, but there’s still time to bust into your stash and create a handmade gift that will make a difference.
-We will be accepting donations until the week before Christmas 2017.
+In 2017, Andrea expanded the program to include mittens, scarves, and hats for children, women, and men.
+Our generous customers came through yet again, and Andrea picked up bags full of knitted goods from Spun before the end of the year.

 The Robert J. Delonis Center

 Ann Arbor’s main shelter, located on Huron just west of First Avenue, is regularly in need of donated items, especially women’s